George Armistead: Death and legacy

 Following the battle, Armistead was soon promoted to the rank of lieutenant colonel, but was much weakened by the arduous preparations for the battle.
 He died at age 38, while still in command at Ft.
 McHenry only three years later.
 Historian Benson Lossing, wrote "the tax upon his nervous system during that bombardment left him with a disease of the heart ... on the 25 of April, 1818 he expired, at the age of thirty eight years."
 His funeral procession was described as "immense".
-He buried in the graveyard of Old St. Paul's Church in Baltimore.
+He was buried in the graveyard of Old St. Paul's Church in Baltimore.
 Baltimore constructed a marble monument which overlooks the city mentioning his role in the defense of Fort McHenry, and which with a later-erected building across from the Baltimore City Hall define a plaza near the harbor.

 Following his death, his widow inherited the Star-Spangled Banner (the larger of two flags displayed at the historic fort during the battle), which the family said was given to Armistead following the bombardment of Fort McHenry.
 Not only was the flag displayed during significant events (such as Lafayette's visit to Baltimore, which happened after this man's death), his widow and later family members distributed pieces as souvenirs, damaging the historic object.
 Nonetheless, generations of the family treasured the flag, and unlike the smaller battle flag, it survives to this day.
 His grandson, Ebenezer Appleton, lent it to the Smithsonian Institution in 1907 and made the loan permanent in 1912, with provisos requiring its maintenance and display.